Hector Qirko

 Publications

 2011 Qirko, H.N.
 “Fictive Kinship and Induced Altruism.”
 In The Oxford Handbook of Evolutionary Family Psychology, C. Salmon and T. Shackelford (Eds.).
-New York: Oxford University Press, pp. 310-328.
+Oxford University Press, pp. 310-328.